 - How does clear communication enhance the effectiveness of one’s care continuum?

-- How do you assess the most appropriate course of action when the employee is coming from a safety sensitive environment?
+- How do you assess the most appropriate course of action when the employee comes from a safety-sensitive environment?

 - What measures do you employ to collaboratively construct a return to work plan that will ensure a safe reintegration for both the individual and your organization that can be sustained over time?

-- How do you manage continuing care for those people who are geographically remote or who travel as part of their work ie: pilots, or oil and gas workers?
+- How do you manage continuing care for those people who are geographically remote or who travel as part of their work, for example pilots or oil and gas workers?

 Making informed decisions in collaboration with all parties is a critical step towards ensuring the employee’s long-term health, coupled with a sustainable return to work strategy that works for the organizations you serve.

 Training for Professionals

 Cedars at Cobble Hill, an addiction treatment centre on Vancouver Island, has developed a program to provide psychoeducational training for professionals dealing with those suffering from addiction.
 Cedars recognizes the intricacies involved with each individual’s circumstances.
-This on campus, three day program has been uniquely designed to address the spectrum of issues that arise within an organization when an employee is suffering.
-You’ll learn how to identify addiction, how they might present in the workplace, and how to handle the situation when it does arise.
+This on-campus, three-day program has been uniquely designed to address the spectrum of issues that arise within an organization when an employee is suffering.
+Participants will learn how to identify addiction, how they might present in the workplace, and how to handle the situation when it does arise.
 The program also covers crucial steps like medical evaluations and considerations when choosing the right care path for the affected individual, as well as the goals and expectations of various treatment modalities.